grm34/ZenMaxBuilder/README.md

 7. `git checkout main` then repeat steps 4-6 for any other devices you support

-Then you should be able to `git pull upstream main` from your main branch and either merge or cherry-pick the new AK3 commits into your device branches as needed.
+Then you should be able to `git pull upstream main` from your main branch and either merge or cherry-pick the new Neternels-Builder commits into your device branches as needed.